KiskinisLab/TargetALS-BulkAnalysis/README.md

 # TargetALS-BulkAnalysis
-Repository for code used in the ALS Neuroimmune manuscript
+Repository for code used in the ALS Neuroimmune manuscript.
+Bulk data downloaded from GEO accession GSE137810

 Contents: